Take a Starling Bank card to Croatia

 Post offices and banks are usually the most dependable places to get your money changed.

 It’s worth getting a good exchange rate, as this will leave you with a little more to spend on your trip.
 Compare your options and make sure you’re getting the best exchange rate possible.

-Taking a prepaid card is a good, safe option for your holiday, but it’s also worth taking some cash for small transactions such as bus journeys or snacks, as they may not take cards.
+Taking a prepaid card is a good, safe option for your holiday, as is a debit card with no transaction or withdrawal fees, but it’s also worth taking some cash for small payments such as bus journeys or snacks, as they may not take cards.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.